rackerlabs/rackspace-how-to/content/cloud-servers/create-a-cloud-server.md

     For more information about regions and how to use them effectively, see [About regions](/how-to/about-regions).

-5. In the **Image** section, select which operating system that you want to use.
+5. In the **Image** section, select the operating system that you want to use.

     For a complete list of available images, see the [Images section](https://www.rackspace.com/cloud/servers/features#images) of the Cloud Servers product page.